 At Ray-Way Products we make Kits for sewing your own light-weight, outdoor gear.

 Contrary to common belief, you do not need to equip yourself with store-bought gear.
 You can make your own.
 And when you do, you gain a tremendous sense of freedom from today's consumer mentality - where the products are heavily advertised, expensive, and yet cheaply mass-produced.
 Making it yourself is about saving money, making it right - without using any cheap materials or manufacturing short-cuts - and owning and using outdoor gear that you can be truly proud of.

 Many people believe they lack the ability to use a sewing machine.
 This is nonsense.
 Please read Why Sew?

-Literally thousands of people have completed our kits without problems, many with no sewing experience.
-All that is required is a bit of patience and the determination to follow our instructions carefully.
+Literally thousands of people have completed our kits without problems, most with no sewing experience.
+All that is required is a bit of patience, and the determination to follow our instructions carefully.

 Covers the essentials of Lightweight hiking, including packweight and equipment, clothing and footwear, nourishment and physical conditioning, and the myriad topics that contribute to these basics.
 There are chapters on the safety of lightweight hiking and on pack-weight evolution.
 There are several gear chapters, including the Backpack, Tarp, and Quilt.